NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Charge changed from 9 frames to 6 frames
     - Done with 6 does 6A
     - 0C
-        - 16 damage from 8
+        - 13 damage from 8
+        - 2 chip damage from 1
         - Staggers
         - Medium power from weak
-        - Does 2 chip damage up from 1
     - 1C
+        - 21 damage from 12
-        - 24 damage from 12, pushes on block
+        - 3 chip damage from 1
         - Strong power from medium
-        - Does 3 chip damage up from 1
+        - Pushes on block
+        - Hard knockdown
     - Grabbable the entire move
 - 5A1C
     - Is a hard knockdown